lucianomartini/texasflood/README.md

 1. After the clone, copy all this files to / in the right paths.
 For example the files that you see in texasflood/sbin, must be in /sbin.
 2. Then move your /etc/init.d/rc to /etc/init.d/rc-backup (this can depends on your distro).
 3. After that just create a link ln -sf /sbin/texasflood-core to /etc/init.d/rc
+4. Edit the file /etc/texasflood.list pre-setting the default priorities for your programs.
-4. Edit the file /etc/texasflood.conf carefully following the comments.
+5. Edit the file /etc/texasflood.conf carefully following the comments.
-5. Reboot your machine and hope the best.
+6. Reboot your machine and hope the best.